dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/url-parser-data-enrichment.md

 We use **[URL Parse API](https://urlparse.com/)** to extract the information about the URL.
 However, you can use any API you prefer.

+:::tip
-:::tip `URL Parse API` is free, with a 1000 requests/hour limit, which can be increased on request.
+`URL Parse API` is free, with 1000 requests/hour limit, which can be increased on request.
 :::

 By default the URL Parse API will return a JSON response like: